-This formwork has an open-drawn section and it is not close at the top to provide more support to the structures for restraint on the sides.
+Beam formworks have an open-drawn section and it is not close at the top to provide more support to the structures for restraint on the sides.

-This formworks normally requires a large area of formworks from beam to beam.
+Slab formworks normally requires a large area of formworks from beam to beam.

 Timber and metal struts can be used for vertical support.